pyomeca/bioptim/README.md

 `constraints` is the constraint set of the ocp (see The constraints section) `parameters` is the parameter set of the ocp (see The parameters section) `external_forces` are the external forces acting on the center of mass of the bodies.
-It is list (one element for each phase) of np.array of shape (6, i, n), where the 6 components are [Mx, My, Mz, Fx, Fy, Fz], for the ith force platform (defined by the externalforceindex) for each node n
+It is list (one element for each phase) of np.ndarray of shape (6, i, n), where the 6 components are [Mx, My, Mz, Fx, Fy, Fz], for the ith force platform (defined by the externalforceindex) for each node n
 `ode_solver` is the ode solver used to solve the dynamic equations `control_type` is the type of discretization of the controls (usually CONSTANT) (see ControlType section) `all_generalized_mapping` is used to reduce the number of degrees of freedom by linking them (see The mappings section).